Clwydian Range and Dee Valley: Proposed national park

 The campaign to make the then Clwydian Range AONB, a national park began in 2010, on the 25th anniversary of AONB status.
 Conservative AM for Clwyd West, Darren Millar called for National Park status, describing the area as a "national treasure" needing extra recognition for its unique biodiversity and archaeology, which would boost the local economy.
 On 16 February 2011, in an Assembly debate, Jane Davidson AM, then Environment, Sustainability and Housing Minister for Wales, dismissed the proposal, stating that if it were to follow through, it would have to be applied to all other AONBs in Wales and that the area already benefits from tourism support.
 Criticism to the proposal followed at the time, touted as "out of touch" with the wishes of the rural community, potentially limiting rural business opportunities and taking power away from local authorities.

-Support spans from both sides of the political spectrum, with both Conservative and Labour Members of the Senedd supporting a redesignation.
-As part of the Welsh Government, Welsh Labour has taken steps to act on the proposed national park.
-Proponents for the redesignation argue that it would hand over greater environmental and planning protections to the area, and boost local tourism.
-Supporters say that national park status would bring huge potential to the area, as many tourists from nearby densely populated areas of Cheshire, Merseyside, Greater Manchester and beyond, constantly pass through the AONB to Snowdonia, the other national park in north Wales.